 An MQM election graphic with Altaf Hussain (picture via)

-Last December, tens of thousands of people gathered in Karachi, Pakistan’s mega-city.
+One day in December 2012, tens of thousands of people gathered in Karachi, Pakistan’s mega-city.
 The speaker was not on stage, instead addressing his rapt audience over the phone.
 The disembodied voice rang out through loud-speakers.
-“If your father won’t give us freedom—and just listen to this sentence carefully—then we will tear open your father’s abdomen.
+“If your father won’t give us freedom – and just listen to this sentence carefully – then we will tear open your father’s abdomen.
 To get our freedom, we will not only tear it out of your father’s abdomen but yours as well.”

-The crowd were supporters of the Muttahida Quami Movement (MQM), a political party representing Mohajirs—the people who migrated from India to Pakistan at the time of Partition in 1947.
-The speaker was Altaf Hussain, the party’s founder, incongruously addressing the crowd from his house in a London suburb.
-Hussain commands fanatical support from nearly four million Mohajirs, all of whom desire increased rights for their ethnic group, and the MQM operates mainly on the force of his personality.
-As such, Hussain retains a tight grip, and has run his party remotely for more than 20 years.
+The crowd were supporters of the Muttahida Quami Movement (MQM), a political party representing Mohajirs – the people who migrated from India to Pakistan at the time of Partition in 1947.
+The speaker was Altaf Hussain, the party’s founder, incongruously addressing the crowd from his house in the North London suburb of Edgware.
+Hussain commands fanatical support from around 4 million Mohajirs, all of whom desire increased rights for their ethnic group, and the MQM operates mainly on the force of his personality.
+As such, Hussain retains a tight grip, and has run his party remotely from London for more than 20 years.

-Hussain fled to London in 1992 when the MQM was engaged in a violent street battle with security forces over control of Karachi.
-He was granted political asylum in the UK, and obtained a British passport about ten years later.
-It’s difficult to count how many murder charges have been logged against him in Pakistan but the New York Times has described it as "dozens."
-And in 2007, 31 were dropped when then President General Pervez Musharraf controversially granted amnesty to Pakistani politicians accused of significant criminal charges.
+Hussain fled to London in 1992, when the MQM was engaged in a violent street battle with the security forces over control of Karachi.
+He was granted political asylum in the UK, and got a British passport about ten years later.
+It’s difficult to count how many murder charges have been logged against him in Pakistan but the New York Times has described it as "dozens" and in 2007, 31 were dropped when then President General Pervez Musharraf controversially granted amnesty to Pakistani politicians accused of significant criminal charges.
 Having lived in Karachi, I can vouch for the fact that the British government’s failure to deliver him home to face the courts is a regular talking point in the city.

-But that situation could be changing since police are currently investigating three separate cases involving the MQM.
+But that situation could be changing.
+The Metropolitan Police is currently investigating three separate cases involving the MQM.
 The first is whether Hussain is using his base in London to incite violence in Karachi through his incendiary speeches (like ones about tearing things out of people's dads' abdomens).
 The investigation was prompted by Pakistani cricketer-turned-politician Imran Khan, who accused Hussain of causing the death of Zahra Shahid Hussain, a senior activist from Khan’s Pakistan Tehreek-e-Insaaf (PTI) party.
 She was shot dead in Karachi in May, though the MQM have denied any involvement in the murder and derided Khan's allegation as "immature".

 The second charge is money laundering.
 After 12,000 PTI supporters complained to the Met about Zahra Shahid Hussain’s death, police raided the party’s office in Edgware and Altaf Hussain’s house.
 When I spoke to the Met, they confirmed that they found "a significant amount of cash" at the property and are investigating how it came to be there, though again the MQM have denied the allegations.